 27 June 2020, 19:00 | Updated: 27 June 2020, 19:01

-The Beatle appears to have confirmed that he's performing at Glastonbury next year.
+The Beatle was to have headlind Glastonbury on Saturday night in 2020.
 Let's take a look at the setlist from his acclaimed 1994 set.

-Speculation that the Beatles legend would headline the 50th anniversary of the legendary festival has been rife ever since Michael Eavis let slip that McCartney was in his sights for the slot, warning a BBC reporter “You won’t make a big thing of it, will you?”
+Speculation that the Beatles legend would headline the festival was rife ever since Michael Eavis let slip that McCartney was in his sights for the slot, warning a BBC reporter “You won’t make a big thing of it, will you?”

-Paul McCartney at Glastonbury during its 50th year IS a big deal, however.
-With The Beatles back in the charts thanks to a reissue of their classic album Abbey Road in 2019, next year will see five full decades since the Fab Four split - sending McCartney on a stellar solo career.
+Paul McCartney at Glastonbury during its 50th year would a big deal, however.
+With The Beatles back in the charts in late 109 thanks to a reissue of their classic album Abbey Road, 2020 sees five full decades since the Fab Four split - sending McCartney on a stellar solo career.

-But what can we expect from a Paul McCartney Glastonbury headline set?
-Luckily, Macca has form - he headlined Glastonbury 15 years ago.
+We can only guess.
+But McCartney has previous form - he headlined Glastonbury 16 years ago.
 2004’s festival saw the Beatle play the Pyramid Stage on Saturday night, while Oasis took on Friday and Muse closed the show on Sunday.